 - The time of adjournment.

 The President and Secretary for the meeting shall sign the minutes after the minutes are approved by the Board.
 The minutes shall be bound together in the Minute Book and stored in a fire-proof safe in the Library’s administrative office.
-The minutes shall be approved by the Board within 30 days of the meeting or by the second subsequent regular Board meeting and, whichever is later shall be posted on the Library’s website within 10 days of approval by the Board.
+The minutes shall be approved by the Board within 30 days of the meeting or by the second subsequent regular Board meeting, whichever is later.
+The minutes shall be posted on the Library’s website within 10 days of approval by the Board.